 5.11.12.4.4 Effect on receipt

 The MIS application on the MN may generate another MIS_Prereg_Xfer.request primitive—for example, if preregistration procedures are not completed.
-If KeyDerivationKey is present, the MN derives the key hierarchy according to 9.2.2 of IEEE Std 802.21-XXXX.
+If KeyDerivationKey is present, the MN derives the key hierarchy according to 5.15.

 Change text in 5.11.12.4.4 of .21.1 as follows.